julzinsights/julzinsightcom3/content/_index.md

       value: Julz Insights - I.T Solutions
     - name: 'twitter:description'
       value: >-
-        Ajulu Insights is a tech company focused on crafting and investing in innovative I.T solutions.
+        Julz Insights is a tech company focused on crafting and investing in innovative I.T solutions.
 Make the shift now by booking your free consultation!
     - name: 'og:image'